ahraza51214/Pokemon-Trainer-App/README.md

 # PokemonTrainerApp
 A Pokémon Trainer web app using the Angular Framework.
 The application allows a user to collect Pokémon received from the PokeAPI.
 Users must enter username before being able to collect any Pokémon.
 Users must also be able to view the Pokémon that have been collected in their own trainer page.
+Try and play around with our app.

 ## Component Tree
 <img width="1100" alt="Assignment3ComponentTree" src="https://github.com/ahraza51214/Pokemon-Trainer-App/assets/127191401/ce78a327-8b3b-49fd-86d0-d7c290d3c62f">